adouche/adouche.github.io/blog/9_Stalix1.md

 #stal/IX #OS

-Many times I promised to write why my Linux distribution, and why it is designed this way.
+Many times I promised to write about why I created my own Linux distribution and why it is structured this way.

-### Part one.
-What for
+### Part one: Why

 There are a lot of things I don't like about modern OS:
 * I don't like the Linux scheduler;